koor-tech/koor/design/ceph/object/zone-group.md

 The order in which these resources are created is not important.

-3. Once all of the resources in #2 are started up, the operator will create a zone group on the Rook Ceph cluster and the ceph-object-zone-group resource will be running.
+3. Once all of the resources in #2 are started up, the operator will create a zone group on the Koor cluster and the ceph-object-zone-group resource will be running.

 #### Notes